 You will find general advice and guidance from the University on this site as well as information from the Government.

 It is vital to keep in touch with your supervisory team members online via Skype/Zoom/Teams (or other online conferencing tools), phone calls or by email.
 Your monthly supervision meetings should continue as normal and be recorded on the SDS.
-If you are unable to continue with your research due to Covid-19 either through illness, caring responsibilities or because you no longer have access to your lab or University facilities please record this on the SDS at your next Supervision meetings.
+If you are unable to continue with your research due to Covid-19 either through illness or caring responsibilities please record this on the SDS at your following Supervision meetings.

 During the extension, there will be no change to the level of support you receive from your current supervisory team or access to facilities and resources where these are available or accessible in the current circumstances.